AntelopeIO/leap/docs/01_nodeos/03_plugins/chain_plugin/index.md

                                         subjective whitelist/blacklist checks
                                         applied to them (may specify multiple
                                         times)
-  --read-mode arg (=speculative)        Database read mode ("speculative",
+  --read-mode arg (=head)               Database read mode ("head",
-                                        "head", "read-only", "irreversible").
+                                        "irreversible").
-                                        In "speculative" mode: database
-                                        contains state changes by transactions
-                                        in the blockchain up to the head block as well as some transactions not yet included in the blockchain.
                                         In "head" mode: database contains state
-                                        changes by only transactions in the
-                                        blockchain up to the head block;
+                                        changes up to the head block;
                                         transactions received by the node are
                                         relayed if valid.
-                                        In "read-only" mode: (DEPRECATED: see
-                                        p2p-accept-transactions &
-                                        api-accept-transactions) database
-                                        contains state changes by only
-                                        transactions in the blockchain up to
-                                        the head block; transactions received
-                                        via the P2P network are not relayed and transactions cannot be pushed via the
-                                        chain API.
                                         In "irreversible" mode: database
-                                        contains state changes by only
-                                        transactions in the blockchain up to
-                                        the last irreversible block;
+                                        contains state changes up to the last irreversible block; transactions
-                                        transactions received via the P2P
-                                        network are not relayed and
+                                        received via the P2P network are not relayed and transactions cannot be
-                                        transactions cannot be pushed via the
+                                        pushed via the chain API.
-                                        chain API.

   --api-accept-transactions arg (=1)    Allow API transactions to be evaluated
                                         and relayed if valid.